Bananas: Health Benefits, Nutrition Facts

 Common Myths About Bananas

-Are Bananas Too Sugary?
+Are these power snacks Too Sugary?

-Bananas are sweet but they’re not sugar bombs.
+the yellow fruit are sweet but they’re not sugar bombs.

 • Slows digestion